Mike White (quarterback): New York Jets

 On September 25, 2019, White was signed to the New York Jets practice squad.
-He signed a reserve/future contract with the Jets on December 30, 2019.
+He signed a reserve/future contract with the Jets on December 30.

 On September 5, 2020, White was waived by the Jets and signed to the practice squad the next day.
-He was promoted to the active roster on September 12, 2020.
-He was waived on October 1, 2020, and re-signed to the practice squad four days later.
-He was elevated to the active roster on October 10 and October 17 for the team's weeks 5 and 6 games against the Arizona Cardinals and Miami Dolphins, and reverted to the practice squad after each game.
-He was promoted to the active roster on November 9.
+He was promoted to the active roster on September 12.
+White was waived on October 1, and re-signed to the practice squad four days later.
+He was elevated to the active roster on October 10 and 17 for the team's weeks 5 and 6 games against the Arizona Cardinals and Dolphins, and reverted to the practice squad after each game.
+White was promoted to the active roster on November 9.
 He was waived again on November 10, and re-signed to the practice squad again the next day.
 He was promoted to the active roster again on November 21.
 He was waived again on November 23, and re-signed to the practice squad again the next day.
 He signed a reserve/future contract with the Jets on January 4, 2021.

-After an injury to starting quarterback Zach Wilson early in the 2nd quarter of a Week 7 matchup against the New England Patriots, White made his regular season debut.
+After an injury to starting quarterback Zach Wilson early in the 2nd quarter of a Week 7 matchup against the Patriots, White made his regular season debut.
 He immediately moved the Jets into the endzone with a touchdown pass to Corey Davis.
 Early in the 3rd quarter, he led another touchdown drive, but the Jets missed the two point conversion which would have made it a two score game.
 From there, the Patriots ran away with it as White finished the game with 202 passing yards, one touchdown, and 2 interceptions in the 54–13 loss.
 With Wilson still injured, he made his first career start against the Cincinnati Bengals in Week 8.
 White briefly left due to a head injury but returned, finishing the game completing 37 of 45 passes for 405 yards, 3 touchdowns, and 2 interceptions as the Jets won 34–31.
 He was named the AFC Offensive Player of the Week for his performance.
 He became the first Jets quarterback since Vinny Testaverde in 2000 to throw for 400+ yards and the first quarterback in the NFL to do so in his first career start since Cam Newton.